-Family hospice leave for nursing a dying or seriously ill person
+Family hospice leave for nursing a terminally ill person

 Who is concerned

-- a first-degree relative in ascending or descending line (mother/father, mother/father in law, daughter/son or daughter/son in law) in the terminal phase of a serious illness;
+• a first-degree relative in ascending or descending line (mother/father, mother/father in law, daughter/son or daughter/son in law); or

-- a second degree relative in collateral line (sister/brother, sister/brother in law) in the terminal phase of a serious illness;
+• a second-degree relative in collateral line (sister/brother, sister/brother in law); or

 How to proceed